MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Clear-SPLogLevel.md

 ## SYNOPSIS

-Resets the Windows trace logging and event logging levels to their default values.
+Resets the Windows event logging and trace logging to their default values.